 It is now a government school with English as the medium of instruction.

-Visiting the town I had limited time and had to restrict myself to the two churches.
+When visiting the town I had limited time and had to restrict myself to the two German churches.
 I know there should be a railway station, not in use now.
 And there is also the well known hotel, 'Der Wartburger Hof'.
-Well this has to wait for a next visit.
+Well, this has to wait for a next visit.

 Ref 1.: Lutherans, Germans: Hermannsburgers, Natalia 22 (1992), H-J. Oschadleus (enter the title as a search term to find the article)